Bowfishing combines archery and fishing, rapidly gaining popularity as an outdoor activity.

 D. Line Options

-- Strength and Durability: With bigger fish you should be looking for lines that can endure the weight and struggle of the fish.
-Always look for extra tensile strength by using materials such as braided nylon or Dyneema.
+- Strength and Durability: When fishing for larger fish, choose lines that can handle the weight and resistance of the catch.
+Always opt for materials like braided nylon or Dyneema for added tensile strength.

-- Visibility: They come in high visibility lines in bright neon green or orange which help track the line in murkier waters or low visibility.
+- Visibility: They come in high-visibility lines in bright neon green or orange, which help track the line in murkier waters or low-visibility areas.

-- Example: The AMS Retriever Pro RH 25-Yard Orange Line is an excellent choice for beginners as well as seasoned bow fishers.
+- Example: The AMS Retriever Pro RH 25-Yard Orange Line is an excellent choice for beginners and seasoned bow fishermen.
 It provides visibility, strength, and smooth operation.

 E. Polarized Sunglasses